Long-lost remains of Everest climber found after 100 years of mystery

 Although the expedition was poorly planned and marred by illness, Mallory and Irvine prepared for their final ascent on June 8.
 “It is 50 to 1 against us but we’ll have a whack yet & do ourselves proud,” Mallory wrote in his final letter to his wife, Ruth, unaware of the tragedy ahead.

-Tragically, Mallory and Irvine were last seen by Noel Odell, a fellow climber who saw two black dots moving across the ridge from thousands of feet below.
-It would be the last either would be seen for 75 years.
+Mallory and Irvine were last seen by Noel Odell, a fellow climber who saw two black dots moving across the ridge from thousands of feet below.
+It would be the last time Mallory would be seen for 75 years.

 Announcing their tragic end, the Mount Everest Committee received the cablegram from expedition member Colonel Norton, despatched from Phari Dzong, 19 June, at 4.50pm: “Mallory and Irvine killed on last attempt.
 Rest of party arrived at base camp all well.”